ZcashFoundation/zebra/README.md

 Every few weeks, we release a new Zebra beta [release](https://github.com/ZcashFoundation/zebra/releases).

+Zebra's network stack is interoperable with `zcashd`, and Zebra implements all the features required to reach Zcash network consensus.

-The goals of the beta release series are for Zebra to act as a fully validating Canopy and NU5 node, except for:
+The goals of the beta release series are for Zebra to act as a fully validating Canopy and NU5 node.

-- Mempool transactions
-- Block subsidies
-- Transaction fees
-- Some undocumented rules derived from Bitcoin
-- Some consensus rules removed before Canopy activation (Zebra checkpoints on Canopy activation)

-Zebra's network stack is interoperable with zcashd.
-Zebra implements all the features required to reach Zcash network consensus.

 Currently, Zebra does not validate the following Zcash consensus rules:

 #### NU5